deepakray184/TI-Feed-Collection/README.md

-# Threat Intel Feeds
+# OSINT Threat Intel Feeds

-This project is to collect Threat Intel feed links mentioned below.
+This project involves collecting the Open Source Threat Intelligence feed links listed below.
+These links can be utilized in Microsoft Sentinel and correlated with the raw logs.

 | Link | Type |
 | --- | --- |